 04 of 08

 Dogs usually aren’t as picky as kids when it comes to eating their greens, so why not see if broccoli is something they enjoy?
-You can serve it raw or cooked so long as you stick to dog-friendly seasonings, or simply give some frozen broccoli as a quick and easy snack.
+You can serve it raw or cooked so long as you skip any seasoning, or simply give some frozen broccoli as a quick and easy snack.

 Be aware that there is a risk associated with this cruciferous veggie as it contains compounds called isothiocyanates.
 These can cause gastric irritation in some dogs when too much is fed, ranging from mild to severe.
 Moderation is defintely the key when it comes to offering broccoli.